 You can also heart them as a way to save them for later.
 I like to then sit on these items until there’s a big sale with free shipping before ordering.

 Shein will sell out of some items, but some items will basically be on the site forever.
-That pinafore that I linked in the first photo up above?
-I bought it over 6 months ago and it’s still available online.

-There’s new items being posted every day, so if a few of the items do happen to sell out, you can easily add new ones when the sale goes live.
+There are new items being posted every day, so if a few of the items do happen to sell out, you can easily add new ones when the sale goes live.

 I highly recommend making an account to save your cart.
-I can’t tell you the amount of times I’ve added 50+ items to my cart then realized they were gone within 20 minutes because I wasn’t logged in!
+I can’t tell you the number of times I’ve added 50+ items to my cart and then realized they were gone within 20 minutes because I wasn’t logged in!
 Luckily, the Shein website is really good about saving the items you’ve chosen in your cart indefinitely, as long as you’re logged in.

-When you’re looking at an item on Shein, you can sometimes scroll down and see photos of bloggers or real life people wearing the item.
+When you’re looking at an item on Shein, you can sometimes scroll down and see photos of bloggers or real-life people wearing the item.
 There may also be Shein reviews about the specific item from buyers; these will show up at the bottom of the item page.

-If I see the item on someone and it looks good, that’s a clue that it’ll be decent quality and fit in person.
+If I see the item on someone and it looks good, that’s a clue that it’ll be of decent quality and fit in person.
 If there aren’t any photos, that doesn’t necessarily mean that you shouldn’t buy it, but it’s more of a risk if you don’t plan to return.

 I also carefully check out the photos of the item in the description before adding it to my car.
 If anything seems even a little bit off or low-quality, I don’t buy it.
 There’s literally thousands of options for every style on Shein so you’re sure to find something else that’s better quality.
 Don’t get stuck on one piece.

 Go with your gut before purchasing and you’re bound to do better!
 You can also check online Shein reviews to see what items look good on.
 I love when buyers include pictures in their Shein review write-ups.